yordiverbeeck/Bhaptics-Minecraft-Mod/README.md

 # Bhaptics-Minecraft-Mod
 A bhaptics minecraft mod!

-This is only a dev POC for forge version 1.16.1.
-There is no release yet as this is still in development.
+This is a dev POC for forge version 1.16.5.
+There is no release available yet.

-It currently only works in singleplayer, because to define the type of damage (fall damage, entity,...), you need some events that aren't available client's side afaik.
+The POC connects to the bHaptics Player, registers tacts files and plays them upon the user being hurt.
+The cool part so far is that the tact changes orientation with the user's perspective upon being hurt.

+It currently only works in a singleplayer environment and the connection to bhaptics is made from server-side (which is obviousbly bad practice).
+The client-server communication is still in the works.
+For the simple reasen that I don't know how it works yet.

+Pull requests and other comments are very welcome!